-The Logitech G Fits gaming earbuds can be custom fit in 60 seconds
+Logitech G Fits gaming earbuds are now available in the UK

-(Pocket-lint) - Logitech has been working on creating gaming earbuds that deliver "pro-grade wireless" connectivity and high-performance audio in a small but pleasing package.
+Late in 2022, Logitech revealed its first-ever gaming-grade wireless earbuds - Logitech G Fits.

+At the time, these in-ears were only available in the US, but the company said they'd be more widely available in 2023.
+That's now happening as G Fits are now available to gamers in the UK at a suggested retail price of £219.

-The Logitech G Fits, as the earbuds are known, offer more than your traditional earbuds.
+The Logitech G Fits offer more than your traditional earbuds.
 Normally in-ears are built for Bluetooth audio while you're out and about.
 But Logitech has seen that gamers love earbuds too and for gaming, you need a low-latency connection that you can trust.

 - Best wireless earbuds: Get wire-free Bluetooth audio from these top earphones